wagtail/wagtail/docs/getting_started/tutorial.md

 {% endblock %}
 ```

-Note the use of Wagtail\'s built-in `get_parent()` method to obtain the
+Note the use of Wagtail's built-in `get_parent()` method to obtain the
 URL of the blog this post is a part of.

 Now create a few blog posts as children of `BlogIndexPage`.
-Be sure to select type \"Blog Page\" when creating your posts.
+Be sure to select type "Blog Page" when creating your posts.

 ![](../_static/images/tutorial/tutorial_4a.png)